Ashwagandha Powder Benefits & Side Effects

 Plant Parts Used Medicinal Purpose

-Ashwagandha roots, leaves and seeds have medicinal properties and are used in preparation of several medications.
+Ashwagandha roots, leaves and seeds have medicinal properties and are used in the preparation of several medications.

 Properties & Action